A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Numerical solution of the governing equations

 The computational cost of this algorithm is larger than similar algorithms for incompressible flows without phase change.
 Usually, the main cost of any fluid dynamics simulation is linked to the pressure solver.
-However, the split pressure-gradient method is very efficient and useful for incompressible and low-Mach-number configurations.
-Three major necessary steps are responsible for at least 40\% of the computational cost per time step: the solution of LTE at all interface cells, the update of fluid properties using the thermodynamic model and the extrapolation of phase-wise fluid compressibilities and velocities.
+However, the split pressure-gradient method is a very efficient tool to solve incompressible and low-Mach-number configurations.
+Three major necessary steps are responsible for at least 40\% of the computational cost per time step: the solution of the local interface state, the update of fluid properties using the thermodynamic model and the extrapolation of phase-wise fluid compressibilities and velocities.

-Moreover, there is a scalability issue for problems where the interface deforms considerably, such as those aiming to study liquid jet injection.
-As the interface grows and deforms, more interface nodes are added and the thermodynamic and topology complexity of the interface increases.
+Moreover, scalability is a concern in configurations where the interface deforms considerably, such as those aiming to study liquid jet injection.
+As the interface surface area grows, more interface nodes are added and the thermodynamic and topology complexity of the interface increases.
 Moreover, the convergence rate of phase-wise extrapolations might be reduced.
-Thus, the computational cost per time step may increase over time.
+Thus, the computational cost per time step may increase considerably over time.
+Computational implementation details are briefly discussed in Appendix~\ref{apn:implementation} (e.g., parallel code implementation).